Iraneus/betamedneed/_services/coupon.md

 The MedNeed Coupon gives medical facilities the opportunity to **save some cost** when they buy medicines and medical equipment from participating vendors.

-The Coupon savings can quickly add up for users who make frequent procurments and can mean a lot when you do not have sufficient funds for essential procurments.
+The savings can quickly add up for users who make frequent procurments and can mean a lot when you do not have sufficient funds for essential procurments.

 Contact MedNeed support to request.